Kaiser Quarry Ruins

 Know Before You Go

 From the Sibley Volcanic Regional Preserve Main Staging Area, take the western leg of the Skyline Trail toward Old Tunnel Road.
-Walk for about one mile and you will come to the ruins.
+Walk for about one mile and the ruins will be off trail to your right.